dlang/DIPs/editions.md

 The feature is meant to be backwards and forwards compatible: D modules of different editions should be able to import each other.
 Templates would obey the rules of the edition of the module they are defined in, not the module where they are instantiated.
+The compatibility is meant at the source code level; no promises of ABI compatibility are made.
+All code, old and new, must be compiled with the same version of the compiler.

 What could editions do?